Free life insurance quotes in minutes

 Do life insurance companies test for diabetes?

 Life insurance companies can test for indicators of diabetes.
 Part of the standard medical exam involves a blood test, which is used to test for several conditions, including your blood glucose levels.
-If you do not have a diagnosis for diabetes but your blood sample comes back with elevated glucose levels, this can still affect your rate.
+If you don’t have a diagnosis for diabetes but your blood sample comes back with elevated glucose levels, this can still affect your rate.

 Can you be denied life insurance if you have diabetes?